Destinade/AIO-Validator/README.md

 8 hours = Checks if non-converted HTML entities are in the markup.<br>
 4 hours = Checks the heading hierarchy (avoids the media player issue).<br>
 8 hours = Checks if all images are sized appropriately.<br>
+6 hours = Checks for missing and unused scripts.<br>
+8 hours = Defaults the formatting to nelson.workspace when the language is HTML.<br>

 ## Total Time Needed